top of page

 These symptoms usually improve as mobility returns.

-One of our Brisbane North clients told us their headaches always started halfway through their morning drive — not at home.
-The longer the head stayed slightly forward (as we often do while driving), the more the upper neck protested.
+One of our Brisbane North clients shared that their headaches always started halfway through their morning drive — not at home.
+The longer their head stayed slightly forward (as we often do while driving), the more the upper neck protested.
 Once their mobility improved, those headaches faded too.

 A person examines four X-rays on a lit display in a dim room, pointing at one.
 They're wearing a blue shirt.
 Monitors are nearby.